ExaWorks/job-api-spec/specification.md

 This method will accept a job instance in `NEW` state and a native job ID.
 The executor will attach the Job instance to the backend job identified by that native (backend) job ID.
-The method will return immediately and the `JobExecutor` will collect job state and meta data asynchronously.
-A callback registered on the Job MUST NOT fire before the implementation completed the attachement -- at that point the job will have a valid `JobStatus`.
-If the implementation is not able to attach the job (because it cannot verify the job ID, or the job information has been purged, etc), the job will be moved into `FAILED` state.
+The method will return immediately and the `JobExecutor` will collect job state and metadata asynchronously.
+A callback registered on the Job MUST NOT fire before the implementation completed the attachement—at that point the job will have a valid `JobStatus`.
+If the implementation is not able to attach the job (because it cannot verify the job ID, or the job information has been purged, etc.), the job will be moved into `FAILED` state.

 The method MUST raise an [`InvalidJobException`](#invalidjobexception) if the passed job is not in `NEW` state.
-Any job status, resource spec etc. which are set on the passed `Job` instance MUST be discarded by the implementation.
+Any job status, resource spec, etc. which is set on the passed `Job` instance MUST be discarded by the implementation.